smttyZ/Cortex/README.md

 I'm just a student, and i can't work on this full time.
 But the hope is that someone sees this and i can save at least one computer from getting tossed out.
 The less E-waste, the better.

 ### How can i help?
 I'll admit, I'm not great at working with others.
 But if you make a pull request, i'll *try* to look at it.
 No promises.
-You can also reach out to me for just about any reason here!
+You can also reach out to me for just about any reason on discord:
+* smittyzzz